Learnerships for Agriculture 2023

 - Applicants must have a diploma or degree in their field of application

-- Applicants with disability must submit a medical certificate indicating the disability
+- Applicants with a disability must submit a medical certificate indicating the disability

 All contact detail must be up-to-date, all documents certified copies and the application completed in full.